ssakuma4593/community-health-center-search/docs/DATA_ONBOARDING.md

 ### Frequency

-- **Monthly**: Run scraper to check for new health centers
+- **Monthly**: Run both scrapers (Mass League website and official DOCX) to check for new health centers
 - **Quarterly**: Verify existing data is still accurate
 - **As Needed**: When notified of new centers or closures

 ### Process

-1. Run scraper on first of the month
+1. Run both scrapers on first of the month (Mass League and DOCX)
 2. Compare with previous data
 3. If changes detected, run geocoding
 4. Test locally